Description

 'The Ulcer Index is a technical indicator that measures downside risk, in terms of both the depth and duration of price declines.
 The index increases in value as the price moves farther away from a recent high and falls as the price rises to new highs.
 The indicator is usually calculated over a 14-day period, with the Ulcer Index showing the percentage drawdown a trader can expect from the high over that period.
 The greater the value of the Ulcer Index, the longer it takes for a stock to get back to the former high.'

-• The Ulcer Ratio over 5 years of First Trust Indxx Global Natural Resources is 15 , which is greater, thus worse compared to the benchmark SPY (9.32 ) in the same period.
+• The Ulcer Index over 5 years of First Trust Indxx Global Natural Resources is 15 , which is larger, thus worse compared to the benchmark SPY (9.32 ) in the same period.

-• Compared with SPY (10 ) in the period of the last 3 years, the Ulcer Ratio of 14 is larger, thus worse.
+• During the last 3 years, the Ulcer Ratio is 14 , which is larger, thus worse than the value of 10 from the benchmark.

 MaxDD: